CloudSihmar/introduction-to-kubernetes/LabelsAndAnnotations.md

 ## Inspecting Labels

+Every resource can contain labels in its metadata.
 You can inspect the labels assigned to a Kubernetes object from different angles.
 Here, we’ll want to look at the most common ways to identify the labels of a Pod.
 As with any other runtime information, you can use the describe or get commands to retrieve the labels:

 ```shell
 $ kubectl describe pod labeled-pod | grep -C 2 Labels: